Chart Color Schemes

 Northgate - Northfield displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-Dwelling structure in Northgate - Northfield, as per the latest Census, consisted of 69.9% houses and 30.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 74.6% houses and 25.4% other dwellings.
-Home ownership in Northgate - Northfield was at 22.0%, with the remaining dwellings either mortgaged (44.4%) or rented (33.6%).
-The median monthly mortgage repayment in the area was $1,650, exceeding Adelaide metro's average of $1,603.
-The median weekly rent figure was recorded at $360, compared to Adelaide metro's $320.
-Nationally, Northgate - Northfield's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+In Northgate - Northfield, according to the latest Census, 69.9% of dwellings were houses, with the remaining 30.1% consisting of semi-detached homes, apartments, and other types.
+This is compared to Adelaide metro's 74.6% houses and 25.4% other dwellings.
+Home ownership in Northgate - Northfield stood at 22.0%, with mortgaged dwellings at 44.4% and rented ones at 33.6%.
+The median monthly mortgage repayment was $1,650, higher than Adelaide metro's average of $1,603.
+The median weekly rent in Northgate - Northfield was $360, compared to Adelaide metro's $320.
+Nationally, Northgate - Northfield's mortgage repayments were lower at $1,650 versus the Australian average of $1,863, and rents were also lower at $360 compared to the national figure of $375.

 Frequently Asked Questions - Housing